Amzani/apidesk-sdk-test-def/docs/models/components/updatecontactrequesttype.md

 # UpdateContactRequestType

-Specifies the category or classification of the contact, such as 'customer', 'supplier', or 'partner'.
-This optional field aids in organizing contacts within the CRM for targeted communication and reporting.
+Specifies the category or classification of the contact.
+This optional field helps in organizing contacts based on their type, such as 'customer', 'supplier', or 'partner', enhancing the CRM's ability to filter and manage contacts effectively.

 ## Example Usage